San Francisco Parks Alliance: Financial scandals and closure

-In 2020, the SFPA was linked to a federal corruption probe involving the former head of San Francisco Department of Public Works Mohammed Nuru and the San Francisco-based waste management company, Recology.
+In 2020, the San Francisco Parks Alliance was linked to a federal corruption probe involving the former head of San Francisco Department of Public Works Mohammed Nuru and the San Francisco-based waste management company, Recology.
 Nuru used the SFPA as a conduit for what federal prosecutors described as a "slush fund."
 He controlled an account at the SFPA, and contractors, including Recology, funneled money through this account, often via other nonprofits, to curry favor with Nuru, who had significant influence over city contracts and garbage rates.
 These funds were then used by Nuru for staff parties, merchandise, and other discretionary expenses that benefited his department and associates.
 A federal investigation found that from 2014 to 2019, Recology funneled about $900,000 to a Nuru-controlled account at the SFPA in an attempt to influence him.
 This arrangement contributed to a broader "pay-to-play" culture in San Francisco city government, as described in city controller reports.

 In 2021, San Francisco Supervisor Connie Chan raised concerns and called for investigations into the financial practices and influence of the SFPA.
 She questioned the SFPA's handling of donations, its role in city contracts, and broader issues of transparency and ethics.
 After Chan and Supervisor Aaron Peskin called for an investigation into the SFPA's finances, the Alliance responded by sending a letter to Chan.
 In this letter, CEO Drew Becher threatened to withdraw over $2 million in funding for the Richmond Playground—a project in Chan's district—unless she recanted her public statements and criticisms of the organization.
 This $2 million represented about two-thirds of the playground's total budget.

 At a subsequent public hearing, Supervisor Shamann Walton read the letter into the record, stating that it "implied that if Chan didn't back off, she would lose a community playground."
 Walton described the letter as "100 percent a threat" that "should not be tolerated."
 The incident sparked concern among city officials, with Supervisors Chan, Peskin, and Walton interrogating Parks and Recreation Department Director Phil Ginsburg about his knowledge of the threat.
 There was speculation and accusation that Ginsburg was aware of, or complicit in, the SFPA's actions, though he denied prior knowledge.
 The SFPA later apologized for the "tone and mannerism" of the letter, but the episode was widely seen as an attempt to use financial leverage to silence a public official's oversight and criticism.